dl805387/Fitness-Dashboard/README.md

 ## About
-Full stack CRUD web app that allows users to log their workouts to keep track of exercise progression.\
+Full stack CRUD website that allows users to log their workouts to keep track of exercise progression.\
 Keeps a log of past workouts, with each workout containing the date that it was created.\
 Users can update and delete each workout.\
 Implemented user login authentication with firebase.\